$0 Baden-Württemberg School Meeting Prep Checklist

 • Provide any assessment results from your home country, particularly cognitive assessments conducted in your child's dominant language

-• If your child has been in Germany for less than two years, state explicitly that you want the assessment to distinguish between language acquisition challenges and cognitive or learning disabilities
+• If your child is still acquiring German, state explicitly that you want the assessment to distinguish between language acquisition challenges and cognitive or learning disabilities

 Stage 3: The Bildungswegekonferenz